moonburnt/laymix/README.md

 ## Image Requirements:

 - All images must have the same (x, y) size
-- All images must be in format that support transparency (png is STRONLY recommended)
+- All images must be in png (for now).
+- Images that represent layers must have transparent background
 - All images (for now) must follow same naming convention, in order to automatically distinguish layers (see "Usage")